– hereinafter referred to as “Data Controller” –

-This Data Processing Agreement (the “DPA”) is an enclosure to the Terms of Service (hereinafter referred to as Terms) for the Service provided by 84codes AB and agreed between the Data Controller and the Data Processor.
-The DPA regulates in detail the measures for processing personal related data under commission.
+This Data Processing Agreement (the “DPA”) is an enclosure to the Terms of Service (hereinafter referred to as Terms), agreed between the Data Controller and the Data Processor in connection with registration for the Service and regulates in detail the measures for processing personal related data under commission.

 Unless otherwise defined in the Terms, all capitalized terms used in this DPA shall have the meaning given to them below: